-This public use file contains records for the 16,112 persons in Panel 9 for whom interview data were obtained for all rounds they were in-scope (i.e., a member of the civilian non-institutionalized population) for the survey.
-Although data are available for all five rounds for more than 90% of the cases, 1,482 persons on the file do not have data for one or more rounds.
+This public use file contains records for 16,533 persons in Panel 11 who were respondents for the period they were in-scope for the survey (i.e., a member of the civilian non-institutionalized population) during the two-year period.
+Data are available for all five rounds for 91% of the cases (15,052).
+The remaining 9% (1,481 persons) do not have data for one or more rounds but were in-scope for all rounds they participated in the survey.
 These persons are those who were born, died, were in the military or an institution, or left the country during the two-year period.

 In constrast, persons in the panel who participated in the survey for only part of the period they were in-scope are not included in this file.
 To compensate for this attrition, adjustments were made in the construction of the panel weight variable included in this file (LONGWT).
 The codebook provides both weighted and unweighted frequencies for each variable on the data file.
-The LONGWT variable should be used to produce national estimates for the two-year period.
+The LONGWT variable should be used to produce national estimates for the twoyear period.